zlepper/GameLoader/README.md

 * Load and unload games with a single button press
 * Games work with launchers like Steam and Origin even when loaded
 * Games only take up space once, even when loaded
+* Auto discovery of Steam, Origin, Uplay and GOG games
+* Watch directories for new games
 * GameLoader autoupdates itself on startup

 # How to install